arcanum-project/game/README.md

 This is a project to port the game to iOS and macOS devices.

+### Current progress

+Rendering terrain of crash sector, demo video is here: https://youtu.be/20a8qGrUdn8

 ### How to run locally

 Currently support only iOS devices.